Highlights from the Ratings and Financial Report for The Procter & Gamble Company (PG)

 Raymond James gave a rating of “Outperform” to PG, setting the target price at $175 in the report published on April 08th of the previous year.

-Volatility was left at 1.66%, however, over the last 30 days, the volatility rate increased by 1.50%, as shares sank -7.59% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.37% upper at present.
+Volatility was left at 1.66%, however, over the last 30 days, the volatility rate increased by 1.39%, as shares sank -8.13% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.90% lower at present.

-During the last 5 trading sessions, PG fell by -0.03%, which changed the moving average for the period of 200-days by -11.32% in comparison to the 20-day moving average, which settled at $147.22.
-In addition, The Procter & Gamble Company saw -6.96% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PG rose by +0.28%, which changed the moving average for the period of 200-days by -13.60% in comparison to the 20-day moving average, which settled at $144.83.
+In addition, The Procter & Gamble Company saw -6.70% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PG starting from Raman Sundar G., who sale 9,922 shares at the price of $145.00 back on Nov 21.
-After this action, Raman Sundar G. now owns 12,312 shares of The Procter & Gamble Company, valued at $1,438,690 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PG starting from Whaley Susan Street, who sale 435 shares at the price of $141.82 back on Feb 03.
+After this action, Whaley Susan Street now owns 10,840 shares of The Procter & Gamble Company, valued at $61,692 using the latest closing price.

 Stock Fundamentals for PG